• Skip to primary navigation

 • STEAM – Always use the steam rack/trivet to elevate food above the water.

 • YOGURT – The mode is for fermenting milk when making yogurt, or for pasteurizing milk.
-It is one of my favorite and frequently used modes in an Indian kitchen.
+It is one of my favourite and frequently used modes in an Indian kitchen.

 • DELAY START – It delays the cooking time before the program starts.
 Like, if you want to start the cooking mode after 1 hour.